+Bronchitol® and HTS are both examples of hydrator therapies.
+Accelerated sodium transport at the cellular level dehydrates the airway and impairs mucus clearance.
 Hydrator therapies are used to restore airway surface liquid hydration by osmotically drawing liquid into airways.
-Bronchitol® and Hypertonic Saline (HTS) are commonly used in CF. Most patients will require a bronchodilator, such as Salbutamol®, before inhaling Bronchitol® or HTS.
+Most people will require a bronchodilator, such as Salbutamol®, before inhaling Bronchitol® or HTS.

-Bronchitol® is a form of mannitol, a naturally occurring osmotic agent.
+Bronchitol is a form of mannitol, a naturally occurring osmotic agent.
 It is delivered via a dry powder inhaler prior to airway clearance.